What Is the Grant Writing Process? The 8 Steps I Follow

 Revision and Edits

-The grant writing process is easy, given you follow the said guidelines.
-In this section, you have to get your proposal reviewed by experts in the field, such as asking a statistician to check your methodology section.
-As a grant writer, it is your job to seek feedback from specialists, readers from various fields.
-Their response will help you fill in the gaps and vouch for your proposal.
+Grant writing is easy, given that you follow the application guidelines.
+In this section, you have to get your entire proposal reviewed by experts in the field, such as asking a statistician to check your methodology section.

 After revision and edits, it is time to submit your proposal for grant consideration.